mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 ## Constraints of the algorithm

 Only numerical data can be used.
 Generally K-means works best for 2 dimensional numerical data.
 Visualization is possible in 2D or 3D data.
 But in reality there are always multiple features to be considered at a time.
+However, we must be careful about curse of dimensionality. any more than few tens of dimensions mean that distance interpretation isn’t obvious and must be guarded against.
+Appropriate dimensionality reduction techniques and distance measure must be used.

+K-Means clustering is prone to initial seeding i.e. random initialization of centroids which is required to kick-off iterative clustering process.
+Bad initialization may end up getting bad clusters.

 The standard K-means algorithm isn't directly applicable to categorical data, for various reasons.
 The sample space for categorical data is discrete, and doesn't have a natural origin.
 A Euclidean distance function on such a space isn't really meaningful.
 However, The clustering algorithm is free to choose any distance metric / similarity score.
 Euclidean is the most popular.
 But any other metric can be used that scales according to the data distribution in each dimension/attribute, for example the Mahalanobis metric.

 The use of Euclidean distance as the measure of dissimilarity can also make the determination of the cluster means nonrobust to outliers.